Roan's Birth Story

 To describe my thought process around working with my body and my surges, I would use my breath as the energy that I would need to get me to the end of the surge.
 I would breath in until I felt I got to the peak of the surge and then use the out breath to slowly and calmly breath till the surge was over.
 Some times I would do really well and the surge would feel completely manageable and other times I wouldn't and my body would begin to shake with the intensity of the surge and on the out breath I would loose “control” of the surge and feel the urge to bear down.
 Moaning or “mooing" on my out breaths helped to keep me from bearing down.

 In between surges I tried to explain to my mammy what I was doing with my breath so she could be with me in my process and as the next surge came she got behind me, onto her knees behind the stool and hugged me.
 Her arms were over mine, on my chest and she held me as the surge rushed through my body.
 I felt no pain, all I could feel was her warm body behind me.
 I could feel her strength with me and the strength of her mother who birthed 9 babies at home.
-It was the most spiritual and sacred moment of my life and something that makes me cry every time I think of it, even now, 5 months later as I write this story.
-I was my mothers first vaginal birth after a cesarean with my older sister Jil and I felt her strength and experience in my body, it was so crazy it was as if I had just been given an epidural, I could feel the pressure of the surge but not the pain.
+It was the most spiritual and sacred moment of my life and something that makes me cry every time I think of it, even now, 7 months later as I write this story.
+I could feel the pressure of the surge but not the pain.
 This really lifted my oxytocin levels and blew any fear I had away.

 I walked down the stairs to the pool something that Nuria later told my mam that she couldn't believe I actually managed to do with the baby so ready to go.

 This part I wasn't so confident on.
-I really didn't want to push baba out, I wanted to experience my bodies natural birthing reflux, I hadn't been patient enough or given the chance in the hospital to do it with the boys.
+I really didn't want to push baba out, I wanted to experience my bodies natural birthing reflux (fetal ejection reflux).
+I hadn't been patient enough or given the chance in the hospital to do it with the boys.

 I felt Roans head coming and thought "how do I do this" but before I had to even think any further she just came.
-I didn't push, she just came, all in one smooth movement like she knew she was going to do that all along.
+I didn't push, there was no reflux, she just came, all in one smooth movement like she knew she was going to do that all along.

 I sat back in the pool and Dan hugged me and the boys came in at this point as they could hear Roans first cry.